manikangkan/manikangkan/README.md

 ### Hi there 👋

-#### Manikangkan here, A full-stack developer & UI/UX designer from India 🌏
+#### I'm a computer engineering student from India who loves to create for the web.

 ##### NOW
 - 🙏🏻 Portfolio - [portfolio-manikangkandas.vercel.app](https://portfolio-manikangkandas.vercel.app/)